king-mctest/caliente/README.md

 # Caliente
-A concise, easy to learn interpreted programming language.
+A compiled, easy to learn programming language.